lllllzzzzz/x86-OS/README.md

 ======

 x86 operating system written in NASM.
 At the moment, this OS is basically a bootloader that sets up<br/>
 the machine to run a C kernel.
-Eventually I'll actually write the kernel.
 <br/><br/>
-<h4>Currently implemented features:</h4>
+##Currently implemented features:
 * 2-stage bootloader
 * FAT12 driver
 * 1.44MB floppy disk I/O